 Familiar Ozo Faces

 Along with astronauts and entrepreneurs, you can expect to see some familiar Ozobot faces at FETC this year.
-Ozo team members Theresa and Cassandra will be kicking off the conference at the Early Learning Playground on Monday the 28th.
+Ozo team members Theresa and Cassandra will be kicking off the conference at the Early Learning Digital Sandbox on Monday the 28th.
 Catch them there where they’ll be showcasing how Ozobots bring coding and STEAM into elementary school classrooms.

 FETC also gives you a chance to hear directly from our fearless leader, CEO Nader Hamda.
 Nader was inspired to create Ozobot after watching his daughters scroll to nowhere on their smartphones.
 He wanted to develop a solution that would encourage them to create with technology rather than just consume it.
 Now, Ozobots Evo and Bit can be found in more than 10,000 schools inspiring students (and teachers!) to learn to code and to stop thinking of programming as a complex subject that only a few people can understand.